 From rainforest canopies to luminous kelp beds teeming with sea life, California’s zoos and aquariums give you unforgettable glimpses of amazing animals in naturalistic habitats.
 Watch giant pandas amble through a miniature forest before they kick back with a snack of bamboo.
 Or look through underwater viewing windows to watch endangered California sea otters swim and dive.
 You can easily spend a full day at these outstanding attractions, many with special programs and behind-the-scenes experiences.
 Attractions here are listed south to north.

 Like a journey to Africa, a day at this spectacular park lets you see some of the world’s most magnificent—and endangered—animals at close range and in expansive naturalized enclosures.
-A tram ride leads you past roaming groups of rhinos, gazelles, giraffes, and other species ranging freely through savannah-like expanses.
+A cart safari ride leads you past roaming groups of rhinos, gazelles, giraffes, and other species ranging freely through savannah-like expanses.
 African lions wrestle with their cubs in specially designed enclosures that look like part of the whole, but are safely contained from other animals.
-There’s plenty to see on foot too: the amazing Tiger Trail exhibit lets you get remarkable underwater views of Sumatran tigers swimming in the Tiger Trail exhibit.
+There’s plenty to see on foot too: the amazing Tiger Trail exhibit lets you get remarkable underwater views of Sumatran tigers swimming in the exhibit.

 "Static-line hot-air balloon rides and a long, long zip line ride offer great views of the park and surrounding region."